Koooooo-7/echarts4j/docs/QuickStart.md

 # echarts4j

-Echarts4j does rely on the power of [Apache Echarts](https://echarts.apache.org/), so we don't cost too much time into details.
+Echarts4j does rely on the power of [Apache Echarts](https://echarts.apache.org/) (especially, v5+ version), so we don't cost too much time into details.
 Instead, we do practice, let's see how you could create a chart with the [Apache Echarts](https://echarts.apache.org/) docs step by step.